Ecclesiastes 12:10: “Qohelet sought to find words of delight and to honestly write words of truth.” (Longman)

 The key to this verse is the phrase “sought to find” which in the Hebrew is “bikkaish limso.”
 Looking at the first word we have “bikkaish” (“search”) which is used many times in the Old Testament and can mean “to seek with care and attention that which is uncertain and doubtful.”
 The Hebrew word “limso” (“find”) is also the most used word in the Old Testament.
 It can have the nuanced meaning of “to attain,” “to find sufficiency,” or “to find and keep.
 The idea seems to be that Qohelet continued his serious, sustained and some times unfruitful search to find and keep the right words in his message.
 The Hebrew words give us no guarantee that Qohelet will find what he searches for.

 The next phrase “to honestly write words of truth” is also a bit confusing in the original.
+Here is the content: truth.
 The Hebrew word for “write” is “katub” means literally “to cut” or “to engrave” but the real issue is the form of the verb, which can lend itself to a parallel translation of “to find.”
 Also, “honesty” is “yoser” in the Hebrew.
 This word can also be translated “straightness,” “that which is right and proper and of integrity.”
 It is also used as an adverb here and not a noun so it describes the “writing.”
 Finally, “truth” here is the Hebrew word “emeth” which means “stable,” “reliable,” “certain,” “trustworthy, and “assured,” and this is the common word for “truth in the Old Testament.
 Thus, we get the observation that Qohelet earnestly tried “to find” and then “to honestly write” words of truth.